Personal

 I have met many foreigners in Seoul, most of them students (both exchange and regular) at universities.
 Some I found wonderful and eager to learn about Korea, others just enjoying student life, and some disrespectful and downright barbaric.
 I like to call this last group “The Tourists”, since their lives here are superficial (In fact, actual tourists might have a better understanding of Korea, and I hope I’m not offending them by using this term).
 Here are how some people from each of those groups behave:

-- The “Enjoying Life” Group: Take some or no Korean lessons, but like Korea and its cheap food and alcohol, as well as the vibrant nightlife.
+• The “Enjoying Life” Group: Take some or no Korean lessons, but like Korea and its cheap food and alcohol, as well as the vibrant nightlife.
 They enjoy travelling to Jeju Island as well as nearby Asian countries.
 They will probably not come back, while keeping fond memories of this faraway country.
+Korea seems to be a springboard for this group of people.

-- The Tourists usually do not show any eagerness to learn the language (and hence do not learn anything about the culture except for the photos they take at tourist destinations), and have little or no respect for Korean culture and people.
+• The Tourists usually do not show any eagerness to learn the language (and hence do not learn anything about the culture except for the photos they take at tourist destinations), and have little or no respect for Korean culture and people.
 They’re here to shop, or…actually I’m not really sure what they’re here for.
 Hong Kong is probably a better shopping destination, in my opinion.
 And, since, most expats in Korea are North American, so are they.
-On the other hand, there was this Dutch guy who only ate fried chicken and McDonalds because “he couldn’t learn how to use chopsticks” over the 4 months he spent here (My German friend who spent a month practicing so he could eat properly here disagrees with the Dutchman’s “Chopsticks: Mission Impossible” theory).
+On the other hand, there was this Dutch guy who only ate fried chicken and McDonalds because he couldn’t learn how to use chopsticks over the 4 months he spent here.
+If they are exchange students, they might have come here because they didn’t get into their top pick in Japan or China, and will love to tell you about how well they well they speak Mandarin or how many volumes of manga they’ve perused.

 THE TOURISTS